-Verizon iPhone 4 sales not quite as high as expected?Alex Wagner - Senior News Editor
+Verizon iPhone 4 sales not quite as high as expected?Alex Wagner - Editorial Director of News and Content

 Considering how long we've been hearing rumors of a Verizon iPhone, and how often people have complained about AT&T's service, you'd think that the VeriPhone would be seeing huge sales numbers since its February 10th launch.
 According to an source from Apple speaking to BGR, though, that's not the case.
 The site reportedly has sales figures from five different Apple stores and, while the Verizon model did sell more than AT&T's, the difference isn't as great as one might expect.
 You can find those numbers below.
 As for these pre-order estimates, it turns out that they may not have been far off, as the source believes that Verizon and Apple accepted 550,000 early sales.
 Finally, some stats on just who is buying the VeriPhone: 30 percent were Android users, 25 percent came from BlackBerry, and 14 percent were AT&T iPhoners.

 Apple store iPhone sales numbers: